Nutrition and weight changes that signal trouble

 Each layer of the problem makes the next layer worse.
 Poor nutrition leads to weakness, which leads to falls, which leads to injury and immobility, which leads to more decline.
 The sequence can escalate quickly.

 But this spiral can be interrupted.
 If your parent starts eating more, starts getting better nutrition, the trend can reverse.
 They get energy back.
 They can do more.
 They build some muscle back.
 They feel better.
 They're more interested in eating.
-The positive feedback loop is powerful in the other direction too.
+The positive feedback loop works in the other direction too.
 The question is whether you catch this early enough to intervene gently, or whether you're dealing with it after your parent has already declined significantly.

 Catching this early means noticing the small changes.
 The reduced interest in cooking.
 The loose clothes.
 The slower recovery from illness or injury.
 The decreased energy.
 Then it means having a conversation about what's happening and why.
 Is it depression?
 Is it medication?
 Is it difficulty with cooking or shopping?
 Is it loneliness?
 Once you understand the reason, you can address it specifically.
 Maybe it's meal delivery.
 Maybe it's addressing the medication side effect.
 Maybe it's getting them dentures that fit properly.
 Maybe it's inviting them to eat with you regularly so the meal isn't lonely.